aces/Loris-MRI/docs/scripts_md/MRI.md

   - $data\_dir      : data directory (e.g. `/data/$PROJECT/data`)
   - $dest\_dir      : destination directory (e.g. `/data/$PROJECT/data/pic`)
   - $horizontalPics: boolean, whether to create horizontal pics (1) or not (0)
+  - $db            : database object used to interact with the database.

 RETURNS: 1 if the pic was generated or 0 otherwise.